 “No, the postman.”

-Kellogg educated himself through books and as a young man became director of the Battle Creek Sanitarium where he put into practice his twin obsessions of plain eating and sexual abstinence.
+He educated himself through books and as a young man became director of the Battle Creek Sanitarium.
+There, he put into practice his twin obsessions of plain eating and sexual abstinence.

-He and his wife slept in separate rooms and apparently never consummated their marriage.
+He and his wife slept in separate rooms.
+They also apparently never consummated their marriage.

 Kellogg advocated plain foods because tasty food stimulated the senses and led to… sex!